AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

    **URL**: If you know the exact URL where the application is hosted, you can mention it.
 If you are not aware, then you can mention your company URL.
 Valid URL name is mandatory in this field.

-   **Redirect Domains**: Enter the domain name of the application where you want the Captivate Prime application to redirect after OAuth authentication.
-You can mention multiple URLs here but you have to use the valid URLs such as http://google.com, http://yahoo.com and so on.
+   **Redirect Domains**: Enter the domain name of the application where you want the Learning Manager application to redirect after OAuth authentication.
+You can mention multiple URLs here but you have to use the valid URLs such as `http://google.com`, `http://yahoo.com` and so on.

    **Description:** Enter the brief description for your application.

    **Scopes:** Choose one of the four available options to define the scope of your application.
-Based on your choice mentioned here, Captivate Prime API endpoint are accessible for your application.
-For example, If you chose **Learner role read access**, then all the Captivate Prime learner API end points are read-only accessible to your application.
+Based on your choice mentioned here, Learning Manager API endpoint are accessible for your application.
+For example, If you chose **Learner role read access**, then all the Learning Manager learner API end points are read-only accessible to your application.

    **For this account only?**
    **Yes** - if you choose Yes, then the application is not visible to other account administrators.
    **No** - if you choose No, other account admins can also access this application but they need to use the application id to access this application.
-Application id is generated and displayed in Captivate Prime application Edit mode.
+Application id is generated and displayed in Learning Manager application Edit mode.

    If you choose **Admin role read and write access** as scope while registering the application and choose **Admin role read access** while authoring the APIs, you can still have write access for the application as the app registration scope supersedes the authorization workflow.